datashield/cran/web/index.md

 * [ds.tapply.assign](dsBaseClient/ds.tapply.assign.html) Applies a Function Over a Ragged Array on the server-side
 * [ds.testObjExists](dsBaseClient/ds.testObjExists.html) Checks if an R object exists on the server-side
 * [ds.unList](dsBaseClient/ds.unList.html) Flattens Server-Side Lists
+* [ds.unique](dsBaseClient/ds.unique.html) Perform 'unique' on a variable on the server-side
 * [ds.var](dsBaseClient/ds.var.html) Computes server-side vector variance
 * [ds.vectorCalc](dsBaseClient/ds.vectorCalc.html) Performs a mathematical operation on two or more vectors
 * [extract](dsBaseClient/extract.html) Splits character by '$' and returns the single characters